-, , ~
+BOOKS/TOOLS/ EQ QUITMENT BURKOWING POLICY

-When borrowing a tool/bo If the tool borrowed has be ook care must be taken or the tool/book must be paid for if
+When borrowing a tool/book care must be taken or the tool/book must be paid for if If the tool borrowed has been: 1.
+Lost 2.
+Stolen 3.
+Damaged 4.
+Not returned

-1. Lost

-2. Stolen

-3. Damaged

-4. Not returned

-That item must be replace d according to the means set forth by the instructor.
+That item must be replaced according to the means set forth by the instructor.

-I agree to return the 'item' borrowed in the same condition I received.
-If not I/we will pay for a replacement tool by means set forth by the instructor.
+I agree to return the 'item' be replacement tool by means so orrowed in the same condition I received.
+If not I/we will pay for a et forth by the instructor.

 Print Name Sign Name

 Date 'Item' Description and/or Part Number

 Witness signature and Date